Haivision/srt/docs/handshake.md

 number of sent packets exceeded a given value.

 #### Smoother

 This is a feature supported by HSv5 only.
 This value contains a string with the name of the SRT Smoother type.

-The versions that support HSv5 contain an additional block, similar to the "congestion control" class from UDT, which is called "Smoother".
+The versions that support HSv5 contain an additional functionality, similar to the "congestion control" class from UDT, which is called "Smoother".
 The default Smoother is called "live" and the 1.3.0 version contains an additional optional smoother type caller "file".
 Within the "file" smoother there's also a possible transmission of stream mode and message mode (the "live" smoother may only use the message mode and with one message per packet).

 The smoother part is not obligatory when not present.
 The "live" Smoother is used by default.
 For an HSv4 client, which doesn't contain this feature, the